ttalvitie/browservice/README.md

 #### Windows

-For Windows, the prebuilt binaries are distributed in a zip file `browservice-RELEASE-windowsBITS.zip` (`BITS` is either `32` or `64`; the 64-bit version should be used on most modern Windows PCs).
+For Windows, the prebuilt binaries are distributed in a zip file `browservice-RELEASE-windowsBITS.zip` (BITS is either 32 or 64; the 64-bit version should be used on most modern Windows PCs).
 To run Browservice, download the correct zip file for the [latest release](https://github.com/ttalvitie/browservice/releases), extract, open a Command Prompt, navigate to the extracted directory and run the following command:

 ```
 browservice.exe